pmem/pmdk/doc/pmempool.1.md

 ### NAME ###

-**pmempool** − Persistent Memory Pool Management Tool
+**pmempool** -- Persistent Memory Pool Management Tool

 ### SYNOPSIS ###

 ```
-pmempool [–help] [–version] <command> [<args>]
+pmempool [--help] [--version] <command> [<args>]
 ```

 ### DESCRIPTION ###

 The **pmempool** is a management tool for *Persistent Memory* pool files created by **NVML** libraries.

 The main purpose of **pmempool** is to provide a user with a set of utilities for off-line analysis and manipulation of pools created by pmem libraries.
 The pmempool is a generic command which consists of subcommands for specific purposes.
 Some of subcommands are required to work *without* any impact on processed pool, but some of them *may* create a new or modify an existing one.

 The **pmempool** may be useful for troubleshooting by system administrators and for software developers who work on applications based on **NVML** library.
 The latter may find these tools useful for testing and debugging purposes also.

 ### OPTIONS ###

-`-V, –version`
+`-V, --version`

 : Prints the version of **pmempool.**

-`-h, –help`
+`-h, --help`

 : Prints synopsis and list of commands.